 On December 28, 2020, the Company announced that it entered into a definitive agreement to sell its DANYELZA Priority Review Voucher to United Therapeutics Corporation for \$105,000,000.
 The PRV was granted in conjunction with the approval by the U.S. Food and Drug Administration ("FDA") of DANYELZA, for the treatment of refractory/relapsed high-risk neuroblastoma.
 Under the terms of the Company's license agreement with MSK, Y-mAbs retained 60% of the net proceeds received from the sale, and the remaining 40% was paid to MSK.
-The transaction closed on January 21, 2021 once the substantive closing conditions included within the agreement were resolved.
-The Company recognized a net gain of \$62,010,000 during the six months ended June 30, 2021 related to the sale.
+The transaction closed on January 21, 2021 and the Company recognized a net gain of \$62,010,000 during the nine months ended September 30, 2021 related to the sale.